Ravenclaw968/Expression-Parser/README.md

+This is a standard Maven project so the jar file can be found in the target folder.

 ```java
 // The two lines below are required so the Function class can determine the variables in the expression.
 ArrayList<String> externalVariables = new ArrayList<String>();